sivakusayan/struct-layout-playground/README.md

 - clang's static analyzer has a decent heuristic for laying out overly aligned members, but there are counterexamples where the heuristic doesn't work.

-This web application will find all optimal layouts for a C structure by brute force, in hopes that enough varied examples can give hints into how one can create a better algorithm for the task that we can mathematically prove.
+This web application will find all optimal layouts for a C structure by brute force, in hopes that enough varied examples can give hints into how one can create a better algorithm for the task.